INtby/macos-dsstore-insight/macos_dsstore_report.md

 /Users/lucas/Library/CloudStorage/iCloudDrive-iCloudDrive/.../.DS_Store
 ```

-if some apps that *look like Finder* (like WeChat or Ryujinx internal browsers) actually trigger `.DS_Store` creation themselves.
+some apps that *look like Finder* (like WeChat or Ryujinx internal browsers) actually trigger `.DS_Store` creation themselves.

 ---